I. Why is API 5L welded steel pipe central to energy transportation?

 Applications: Pipes for machinery, structural applications, and medium- and low-pressure transmission pipelines.

 IV.
-API 5L Welded Steel Pipe Selection Reference
+API 5L Welded Pipes Selection Reference

 i.
 Select steel grade based on working pressure